srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

 Now let's start the EPC.
 This will create a TUN device in the default network namespace and therefore needs root permissions.
-This can be run on the same terminal used to create the UE network namespace.
+This can be run in the same terminal used to create the UE network namespace.

 .. code::